drupol/not-a-number.io/content/posts/dev/2021-07-13-functional-programming-and-php-8.md

 ```

-Basically using that concept has some benefits listed here:
+Using such concept has some benefits:

 * Easier composition of new functions,
 * **D**on't **R**epeat **Y**ourself